Billing & Payment Options

 - Be currently employed by an organization which maintains a qualified tuition reimbursement program.

-- Be accepted and enrolled in the AcceleratedCREIGHTON, BILS, MS in Leadership, or MBA Programs (all other University programs are excluded).
+- Be accepted and enrolled in the AcceleratedCREIGHTON, BILS, MS in Leadership, or campus based MBA Programs (all other University programs are excluded).

 - Fill out the Employer Tuition Deferral Application.
 This application must be submitted every semester or term in which you intend to defer the portion of your tuition covered by reimbursement.
 The form needs to be returned by the original due date shown on your tuition invoice.
 Refer to the Employer Tuition Deferral Application for more complete details.